 The PGCE Business Studies course has links with the University of Wales Trinity Saint David's Swansea Business School.
 The 'Big Business Bonanza' is an event that is held every year and local pupils are invited to attend, with the PGCE Business students helping to organise and run the event.

 The PGCE Business Studies course uses partner schools and colleges across South Wales.
 Placements are decided after consultations between mentors, subject tutors and the Programme Director.

 Trainees are given the opportunity to express preferences as to the areas in which they wish to practise; however, many other factors need to be considered in placing trainees and there can be no guarantees that trainees' wishes will be met.
 All placements will be found within realistic commuting distances, although trainees are expected to be prepared to travel to placements.

-- Module 01: Principles of Teaching, Learning and Pedagogy in Secondary Education
+- ECSP6001: Principle of teaching, Learning and Pedagogy in the Secondary sector.